Skip to Main Content

 Industrial Ambition in the Northern Plains

 The decision to stack those three functions into a single structure says something about where mid-tier American hospitality is heading.
 In larger markets, mixed-use hospitality complexes like Chicago Athletic Association in Chicago or Aman New York in New York City achieve coherence through design discipline and a clear editorial identity.
-Brewhalla is making a comparable argument at a fraction of the budget and scale, which is precisely what makes it worth attention.
+Brewhalla is making a comparable argument at a fraction of the budget and scale.
 The format works because the individual components reinforce each other: the market draws foot traffic that animates the common areas, the event space fills rooms on weekends, and the hotel component gives out-of-town visitors a reason to stay rather than commute.

 The Architecture of Conversion